Music47ell/Dashboard/README.md

 # My Personal Dashboard

-This is a personal dashboard that displays statistics from my Last.fm and Trakt accounts, as well as a few more statistics from my blog.
+This is a personal dashboard that displays statistics from my ListenBrainz and Trakt accounts, as well as a few more statistics from my blog.

 ## Stack